elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 ## Photos

 One of our oldest code bases got some nice updates this month as well.
-Now when you open a photo in the previewer, we focus the photo itself instead of the save button; This enables navigating with the left and right arrow keys right away.
-The actions for "Toggle Sidebar" and "Toggle Photo Info" have been moved from the secondary-click menu of certain views to the main menubutton, hopefully making these customization options more discoverable.
-Also, we fixed a potential crash when importing photos with invalid date and time info.
+Now when you open a photo in the previewer, we focus the photo itself instead of the save button; this enables navigating with the left and right arrow keys right away.
+The actions for "Toggle Sidebar" and "Toggle Photo Info" have been moved from the secondary-click menu of certain views to the main menu button, hopefully making these customization options more discoverable.
+We also fixed a potential crash when importing photos with invalid date and time info.

 ## Calendar